-Secrets of the Lower East Side Tour
+Secrets of the Lower East Side Tour and Tasting

 - Explore synagogues of the Lower East Side that have been repurposed into art galleries, churches, and event spaces as well as bathhouses, restaurants, movie theaters, and more